6/japanese_deinflector/README.md

 jd.deinflect("嬉しくありません")
 ```

-This method returns an array of weighted possible deinflections, where a weight of 1 is highly likely to be the correct deinflection, and a weight of 0 is highly unlikely:
+This method returns an array of weighted possible deinflections.
+Weight is a float between 0 and 1, where a weight of 1 is highly likely to be the correct deinflection, and a weight of 0 is highly unlikely:

 ```ruby
 [